-- Working Together to Safeguard Children July 2018 (Chapter 1 which includes a myth-busting guide to information sharing); - Information sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young people, Parents and Carers; and - The information Commissioner's Office (ICO) which includes ICO GDPR FAQs and guidance from the department.
+- Working Together to Safeguard Children July 2018 (Chapter 1 which includes a mythbusting guide to information sharing); - Information sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young people, Parents and Carers; and - The information Commissioner's Office (ICO) which includes ICO GDPR FAQs and guidance from the department.
+This is a general link to the website -Sharing data to safeguard children FAQs | ICO induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
+Their training should be regularly updated.